Smoked Beer Can Chicken is my new favorite way to cook a whole chicken. This method has been popular with barbecue enthusiasts for quite some time.

 I used a cranberry lemon shandy made by one of our local breweries.
 It added a slightly sweet, lemony flavor that was the perfect complement to the dry rub’s spicy seasoning.
 The beer adds a subtle flavor to the chicken without being overbearing.

 Other names for this recipe are “beer butt chicken” and “beer in the rear chicken.”
-But, no matter what you call it, my smoked beer can chicken recipe creates moist, tender chicken that your whole family will love.
+But, no matter what you call it, our smoked beer can chicken creates moist, tender chicken that your whole family will love.

-I used an electric smoker to make this recipe, but you can use a gas grill, pellet grill, or charcoal grill using indirect heat to make my recipe.
+I used an electric smoker to make this recipe, but you can use a gas grill, pellet grill, or charcoal grill using indirect heat to make our recipe.

 Can I use other seasonings in the dry rub?